 Volunteers greet visitors on the outdoor Memorial and inside the Museum, providing information on how they can support the 9/11 Memorial & Museum through membership giving.
 Volunteers also provide directions and general Memorial and Museum information.
 We recommend one 3-hour shift per week and are looking for volunteers on Fridays or Saturdays, 11 a.m. to 2 p.m.

-Please consider our public-facing volunteer roles.
+Please consider our summer or public-facing volunteer roles.

 Volunteers generally pledge four hours a week for at least six months.
 Museum docents are expected to volunteer for a year, unless noted otherwise.
 If volunteering weekends in the Museum, the minimum time commitment is a four-hour shift every other week.
 Longer terms of service are encouraged and appreciated.